monicadelaine/s21_os_project/README.md

 Git Repository for project files

-## All commands and code have been tested on cs-operatingsystems.ua.edu
+## All commands and code have been tested on cs-operatingsystems01.ua.edu

 - Set up JAVA_HOME environment variable